Organised training - PhD in Medicine (PHMED)

 Presentation of research findings

-Documentation of the communication and confirmation that it was performed at the conference must be included.
+Documentation of the communication must be forwarded to the Student and Academic Section at the Faculty.
+The poster/presentation, conference program and confirmed participation must be attached.
 The documentation must be signed by the supervisor and the candidate.

 Research visits abroad